 Confidentiality is the cornerstone of counselling.
 I will keep confidential anything you choose to discuss in our appointments.
 I recognise that understanding how confidentiality works is important, if you’ve never been to counselling before.
 Therefore this is something we will discuss in our first appointment.

 There are occasions when I am required to break confidentiality, such as if I feel that yourself or someone else is in serious danger.
 This is something I will explain further in our first appointment.

 To support my professional practice and membership of the British Association for Counselling and Psychotherapy, I see a supervisor regularly to review my work as a counsellor.
 I will explain more about how your confidentiality is protected in our first appointment.

 What records will you keep?

 I will make case notes from each of our appointments together, to support my work as a professional counsellor.
-I will also ask you for some personal details such as your address, preferred contact details, next of kin and GP.
+I will also ask you for some personal details such as your address, preferred contact details.
 I will explain more about how I keep these safe in our first appointment.

 All records are treated as confidential and kept securely.
-My record keeping practices are in line with the Data Protection Act 1998 and I am registered with the Information Commissioner’s Office.
+My record keeping practices are in line with current data protection legislation and best practice and I am registered with the Information Commissioner’s Office.
 I will not share any of your records with a third party without your permission and in line with our confidentiality arrangements which we will discuss in our first appointment.